SUSTAINABLE MOBILITY AND OUTDOOR COMFORT

 Feasibility Assessment of Sustainable Transportation (FAST: Syracuse)

-This project studies the feasibility of achieving reductions in greenhouse gas (GHG) emissions in the City of Syracuse via interventions that are designed to increase walking and biking, shared vehicles and the use of public transportation.
+This project studied the feasibility of achieving reductions in greenhouse gas (GHG) emissions in the City of Syracuse via interventions that are designed to increase walking and biking, shared vehicles and the use of public transportation.

 Tarek Rakha (PI), Ed Bogucz (co-PI), Tammy Rosanio (co-Investigator), Christian Martinez, and Michaela Wozniak.
 Previously: Maria Coconato, Elise Chelak, Deena Darby, Anuradha Desai, Rutuja Ganoo, Alice Gorodetsky.
 Ruting Li and Stephanie Portmann.